kot149/zmk-mouse-gesture/README.md

 - **Activate with existing keys**: use [zmk-listeners](https://github.com/ssbb/zmk-listeners) to activate the gesture with existing keys

 - **Layer-specific gestures**: define [layer-spesific input processors](https://zmk.dev/docs/keymaps/input-processors/usage#layer-specific-overrides) to trigger different gestures on different layers

-## How it works

-While `&mouse_gesture` is pressed, `&zip_mouse_gesture` listens to mouse input events and accumulates the movement value.
-When accumulated value become bigger than `stroke-size`, the processor judges its direction, then pushes it to mouse gesture sequence.
-When matching gesture found for the sequence, its bindings will be invoked according to the configured execution mode:

-**Default Mode (enable-eager-mode NOT specified):**
-- Pattern matching and binding execution occur only when gesture recognition becomes inactive (i.e., when the activation key is released)
-- This allows you to perform complex gesture sequences without interruption
-- The complete accumulated gesture sequence is evaluated at the end

-**Eager Mode (enable-eager-mode specified):**
-- Pattern matching occurs in real-time during gesture input
-- Bindings are executed immediately when a gesture pattern is matched
-- This provides instant feedback and faster gesture execution, but increases computational cost
-- Complex gesture may be interrupted by smaller one

-**Idle Timeout Mode (idle-timeout-ms > 0 and enable-eager-mode NOT specified):**
-- Pattern matching and binding execution occur when mouse movement becomes idle for the specified duration
-- This allows gesture execution without releasing the activation key, useful for continuous gesture operations
-- The idle timer is reset on each mouse movement and starts after the first gesture direction is detected
-- Provides a middle ground between default mode and eager mode

-The accumulated value is reset when the direction is detected or the activation key is released.
-The sequence is cleared when a gesture is detected, idle timeout triggers, or the activation key is released.

 ## Related Works